 its owner.
 The word "Signet" comes from the word "Sign", meaning that the ring provides a symbol, a sign or a signature to officially stamp or mark important documents.

-Seal of Authentication:
+Seal of Authentication

 In past eras, Signet rings were worn by Kings, Popes, Bishops, Roman Emperors

-and power.
+and other high ranking church officials and noblemen as a sign of their nobility, importance and power.
 Probably the most famous religious signet ring in the world,

 today, is worn by the Pope.

-massive and ornate gold seal ring, which denotes the seal of his authority.
+The Pope's ring is called the "Fisherman's Ring", a massive and ornate gold seal ring, which denotes the seal of his authority.

 Upon the Pope's death, the Cardinals break his ring and a new signet ring is